Mehgugs/lua-iso/README.md

 - luaiso
   The interpreter.

-- luaisoc
-  The bytecode compiler.

 - lpeg
   The lpeg parsing library.
 (The re module is also included)

 - lfs
   The luafilesystem library.

+- socket
+  The luasocket library for networking.

 Further lua libraries may be installed into the share path (share/lua/5.4).
 Further native modules may be installed into th lib path (lib/lua/5.4).